User-Generated Content (UGC) for D2C Brands

 Let’s say you’ve found a great post through your branded hashtag.
 Your product is front and center, and the poster is happy with it — you can publish it on your feed, right?
 Wrong.
 You have to ask for permission, first.

 The rule of thumb is to always ask for permission when reposting (even if they’re using your hashtag).
 People may be using branded hashtags without explicitly knowing they’re tied to a UGC campaign.
 When you repost or reshare without permission, it could rub users the wrong way.

+One of the best user-generated content tips is to be open to the full range of possibilities.
 While reposting images on social media channels is one of the most popular forms of user-generated content, don’t stop there.
 Think more broadly about the types of content you want to collect and come up with ways to incentivize users.
-For instance, you can offer prizes to users who contribute to your blog, or promise to repost videos if users include your company’s hashtag in the post.
+For instance, you can offer prizes to users who contribute to your blog or promise to repost videos if users include your company’s hashtag in the post.

 You shouldn't restrict user-generated content to your customers — a company's existing staff is a rich source of internal content at no extra budget.
 Incentivize employees to contribute to the blog or to share their experiences with your product or service through social media.

 Note: Employee-generated content shouldn't be too sales-y.
 The audience will prefer authenticity over content that seems staged and overly done.

 It’s one thing to understand that UGC is an essential tool for growing sales and generating leads.
 It’s another to source that content.
 Companies can encourage their users to create content for them in the following ways: